SpaceCowboyS01/DekketScris/README.md

 How to use it:

-In an SD card, put input.txt and input.bmp in order to perform the "hiding" function.
+In an SD card, put input.txt and input.bmp to perform the "hiding" function.

 Enter only input.bmp to perform the "unveilnig" function.